ameen-a/rag-llm/README.md

 5. **Evaluation**: The system evaluates answers for factual accuracy and hallucination potential using the RAGAS framework.

 ## Evaluation Strategy
 The system is evaluated using the RAGAS framework which captures the several important metrics, including _factuality_, _answer relevancy_, and _context precision_.
-The `run_evals.py` script runs the evals on three test questions (with ground truth answers) found in `data/evals/eval_dataset.json` and performs a simple analysis [_see image below_].
+The `run_evals.py` script runs the evals on three test questions found in `data/evals/eval_dataset.json`, and performs a simple analysis [_see image below_].

 ![image](data/eval_results/rag_evaluation_results.png)

- This dataset also contains the ground truth answers for each question, which are used to calculate certain RAGAS metrics like _faithfulness_ and _answer relevancy_.
+ This dataset also contains the ground truth answers for each question.
+These are used to calculate certain RAGAS metrics like _faithfulness_ and _answer relevancy_.
 A particularly important metric is **_context precision_**.
-It measures the proportion of the retrieved context that is relevant to the question, and is a good measure of how much the retrieved context is actually useful for answering the question.
+It measures the proportion of the retrieved context that is relevant to the question, and is a good measure of how much the retrieved context is truly useful for answering the question.
 A full list of metrics and their calculation methods are available in the [RAGAS documentation](https://docs.ragas.io/en/latest/references/metrics/).

-An evaluation pipeline is essential to any LLM project, particularly if the LLM is user-facing.
+An evaluation pipeline is **essential** to any LLM project, particularly if the LLM is user-facing.
 It requires some work to create ground truth answers, but the benefits are that any arbitrary model, prompt template, hyperparameter, RAG approach, or technique (like fine-tuning) can be systematically evaluated.
 It's also essential to have tracing functionality: knowing how users interact with the LLM is necessary to meaningfully improve it over time and catch failure cases.
 An experiment tracking tool like [Weights & Biases](https://wandb.ai/site) provides all of these features, as well as other useful tools like unit testing outputs, model versioning, and hyperparameter tuning.

 ## Future Improvements

 - Given the time constaints, a trivial implementation of embedding and retrieval was used.
 I would revisit this and use a hybrid approach (keyword + semantic search), with an embedding model that is better suited to document-based Q&A.
 - The current chunking strategy is also naive: it splits the documents arbitrarily into chunks of 1000 tokens (with some overlap).
-A better approach might be to split by article given they are relatively short.
+A better approach might be to split by article, given they are relatively short.
 This would also clean up the output by avoiding overlapped sources.
 - Add some agentic functionality: an evaluator LLM could be used a final check to flag any potential hallucinations and misrepresentations of the context, and a prompt formatting LLM could be used to format the user query in a way that is more likely to be helpful.
-If the corpus size is huge, one could split the documents into different vector databases and have an LLM route the query to the most relevant one.
+If the corpus size is huge, one could split the documents into different vector databases and have a smaller LLM route the query to the most relevant one.
 - As mentioned, a proper **eval pipeline**.

 ### Libraries

-- **LangChain**: For RAG pipeline components, text splitting, and LLM integration
+- **LangChain**: For RAG pipeline components, text splitting, and LLM integration.
-- **OpenAI**: For vector embeddings model and LLM
+- **OpenAI**: For vector embeddings model and LLM.
-- **ChromaDB**: Vector database for storing and retrieving embeddings
+- **ChromaDB**: Vector database for storing and retrieving embeddings.
-- **Flask**: Web server for the browser interface
+- **Flask**: Web server for the browser interface.
-- **RAGAS**: Evaluation framework for measuring RAG system performance
+- **RAGAS**: Evaluation framework for measuring RAG system performance.
-- **Pandas/Matplotlib**: For analysis of evaluation results
+- **Pandas/Matplotlib**: For analysis of evaluation results.
-- **BeautifulSoup**: For HTML parsing
+- **BeautifulSoup**: For HTML parsing.

 ### Setup